-Particulars
+(a) Amounts recognised in statement of profit and loss

+Particulars 31 March 2021 31 March 2020

 Current tax expense (A)

-Current year
+Current year - -

-Deferred tax expense (B) Origination and reversal of temporary differences
+Deferred tax expense (B)

+Origination and reversal of temporary differences (151.55) (118.88)

-Tax expense recognised in the income statement (A+B)
+Tax expense recognised in the income statement (A+B) (151.55) (118.88)

 A new section 115BAA was inserted in the Income Tax Act.
 1961, by The Government of India on 20 September 2019 vide the Taxation Laws (Amendment) Ordinance 2019 which provides an option to companies for paying income tax at reduced rates in accordance with the provisions/conditions defined in the said section.
-The Company has decided to exercise the said option.
+The Company has decided to exercise said option in preceding financial year